Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 Within a **Team**, you get access to all the tasks created for the team, no matter who is assigned.
 Also, under *My Tasks* you can find all the tasks assigned to you that are specific to the team and all its projects.

-To **open a task**, just click/tap over it.
+To open a task, just click/tap over it.

 > [!NOTE]
 > When you can't find a specific task, try expanding collapsed panels, removing existing filters, and/or adding filters using the properties of the task you want.

-### How can I create a new task or subtask?
+### How Can I Create a New Task or Subtask?

-You can always create a **new task** with the button on the top right of the screen, no matter the visualization you are (List, Kanban, or Timeline).
+You can always create a **new task** with the button on the top right of the screen, no matter the visualization you are in (List, Kanban, or Timeline).

 <img src="../images/tasks-new.png" alt="Creating a new task within Slingshot" width="800"/>

-As shown above, there are always other **+ Task** buttons depending on the visualization.
+As shown above, there are always other _+ Task_ buttons depending on the visualization.
 In the case above, you'll open an empty task with the _To Do_ status already set.

 You can directly create a new **subtask** with a task's overflow menu as shown below.